daniel-de-castro/dans-music-player/README.md

 # DansMusicPlayer
-A simple music player for .wav files made by Daniel Lopes de Castro
+A simple music player for .wav files made by Daniel Lopes de Castro.

 Pause icon by Hanan from flaticon.com